John Trenchard (writer)

-John Trenchard (1662 - 17 December 1723) was an English writer and Commonwealthman.
+John Trenchard (1662 - 17 December 1723) was an English writer, Commonwealthman and independent Whig politician.
 He is best known for writing a series of 144 essays with Thomas Gordon entitled Cato's Letters (1720–23), condemning corruption and lack of morality within the British political system and warning against tyranny.

 Life

 Trenchard belonged to the same Dorset family as the Secretary of State Sir John Trenchard.
-He was educated at Trinity College, Dublin, and studied law in London.
-He was married to Anne Blackett who after his death would marry Thomas Gordon.
+He was educated at Trinity College, Dublin, and studied law at the Inner Temple in London.
+He was called to the bar in 1689.

 He leant William III £60,000 in 1689.
-From 1722 until his death Trenchard was also a member of Parliament for Taunton.
+In 1699, he served as commissioner of forfeited estates in Ireland.
+From 1722 until his death Trenchard was a member of Parliament for Taunton, sitting as an independent Whig.
+He opposed Robert Walpole's pproposal to remit two million pounds owed to the government by the South Sea Company.

+In a debate on 19 January 1723, he denounced the "great frauds made by the North Britons [Scots] upon the English" and moved that they should be subjected to discriminatory regulations.
+On 3 February, he pressed for an inquiry into the payment of malt duty in Scotland, asserting that "the Scotch had cheated us in everything"; he received no backing.
+Walpole described Trenchard's speech as an inflammatory attempt to break the Union.
+In March 1723 he opposed proceedings against one of the conspirators in the Atterbury Plot, arguing that the proper procedure should be a bill of attainder, but he did not get any support in the Commons.
 He died on 17 December 1723.
+He was married to Anne Blackett who after his death would marry Thomas Gordon.